You can help the person you care for, and yourself, by starting a conversation about his or her wishes regarding end-of-life care.

-The person who is ill may have very clear thoughts about what he or she wants in terms of care at the end of life, but family members may not agree.
-This situation can make things very difficult for the professionals involved.
+The person who is ill may have very clear thoughts about what he or she wants in terms of life support.
+Family members may not agree.
+If there is no paperwork, it’s hard for medical staff to know what to do.
 They are legally and ethically bound to follow the patient’s wishes.
-If all the paperwork is complete and available, then there is no question about what will be done.
+If all the paperwork is complete and available, then the instructions are clear.

 Keep an original signed version at your loved one’s home.
 Several signed copies of the advance directive should be stored in different places.